joedolson/wp-accessibility/src/readme.txt

 * New feature: Show alt attributes toggle on content images.
 * New feature: Ensure users can adjust scale even if maximum-scale set to 1.0.
 * New feature: Alt enforcement indicators now present in block editor.
+* New feature: Flag missing captions or subtitles in uploaded videos in editor.
 * Updated feature: Remove title attributes now more intelligent.
 See [URL HERE]
 * Updated feature: Modernized alt attribute enforcement tools.
 * Change: Combine remediation scripting in wp-accessibility.js.